LarryRuane/bitcoinops.github.io/_posts/en/newsletters/2022-09-14-newsletter.md

   headers messages, and was probably not intended, but has the benefit of allowing headers sync to proceed even if the initial headers-sync peer is malicious, broken, or very slow.
-  With the PR, the node requests headers from only _one_ additional peer (rather than from all peers who announced the new block)." a3link="https://bitcoincore.reviews/25720#l-102"
+  With this PR, the node requests headers from only _one_ additional peer (rather than from all peers who announced the new block)." a3link="https://bitcoincore.reviews/25720#l-102"